 Who are some of the most vulnerable groups that healthcare organizations should target?

-Shelley: Some of these groups include those living below the poverty line, patients who are dual-eligible for Medicare and Medicaid, elderly patients on a fixed income or whose healthcare costs exceed their income, and patients with disabilities.
+Shelley: Some of these groups include those living below the poverty line, dual-eligible patients for Medicare and Medicaid, elderly patients on a fixed income or whose healthcare costs exceed their income, and patients with disabilities.

 The basic promotion of health care practices is not enough to resonate with these communities.
 It takes creativity to manage chronic conditions successfully and out-of-box thinking to meet beneficiaries where they are.
-Examples of this include the increased adoption of telehealth, which was once exclusive to patients in rural areas, partnering with non-profits who address specific needs, like food insecurity, and providing a means of transport for patients to their appointments.
+Examples of this include the increased adoption of telehealth, which was once exclusive to patients in rural areas.
+In addition, some non-profits address specific needs, like food insecurity and transportation.

 A healthcare organization is only as healthy as the community it serves.
 Thankfully, we have witnessed increased awareness for SDOH on an organizational and legislative level.
 New state and federal laws require an enhanced focus on addressing disparities in local communities.
 They offer a promising snapshot of the impact the coordination has on SDOH populations.